 My name is [Your Name], and I am part of the graduating class of [20##].
-I am interested in attending the [Name of School] and learning more about your soccer program while majoring in [Name of Major or "Undecided in a Major"].
+I am interested in attending the [Name of School] and learning more about your soccer program while

 I currently play for LUFC [Age and Team Name] and at the position(s) of [position(s)].
-[Include a brief introduction of your player attributes.]

 Attached, you will find my player profile that includes more of my academic and athletic information and history.
-If you need any further information regarding my playing ability and or character, please contact my coach (who is cc'd to this email) at [Coach email address] or call [him/her] at [###-####].
+If you need any further information regarding my playing ability and or character, please contact my coach (who is cc'd to this email) at [Coach email address]

-I will be participating in the following upcoming games and events and would like to invite you to come and watch my games.
-Please see my schedule below:
+I will be participating in the following upcoming games and events and would like to invite

-Date Time Matchup Location (Field, City, State, Zip)
+Location (Field, City, State, Zip)